What is Medicaid?

 How to Spend Down Assets to Become Eligible

 If an applicant is over the asset limit for Medicaid eligibility, spending down excess non-exempt assets becomes paramount.
 As mentioned above, one must proceed with caution to avoid violating Medicaid’s look-back period, which is 60-months.
 Fortunately, there are many ways to spend down assets without breaking the look-back rule, and hence, avoid being penalized with a period of Medicaid ineligibility.

 - One can pay off accrued debt, such as loans (vehicle, mortgage, personal, etc.) and credit card balances.

 - One can purchase medical devices that are not covered by insurance, like dentures, eyeglasses, and hearing aids.

-- Vehicle repairs, such as replacing the battery, getting an engine tune-up, or replacing old tires are also a way to spend down assets, as is selling an existing car at fair market value and purchasing a new one.
+- Vehicle repairs, such as replacing the battery, getting an engine tune-up, or replacing old tires are also a way to spend down assets, selling an existing car at fair market value and purchasing a new one.

 - One can purchase an annuity, which in simple terms, is a lump sum of cash converted into a monthly income stream for the Medicaid applicant or their spouse.
 The payments can be for a set period shorter than one’s life expectancy or equal to the beneficiary’s life expectancy.

-- One can purchase an irrevocable funeral trust, to use for the expenses of a funeral and burial.
+- One can purchase an irrevocable funeral trust to use for the expenses of a funeral and burial.
 In general, you can place up to $15,000 per spouse in a funeral trust.
 However, this amount varies by state.